CJMS: History

-Initially, Michel Mathieu and André Turcôt wanted to obtain the frequency deserted by CJMS 1280, but the CRTC privileged this frequency to station CFMB, a multicultural radio station founded in Montreal in 1962.
+Initially, Michel Mathieu and André Turcôt wanted to obtain the frequency deserted by CJMS 1280, but the CRTC licensed this frequency to station CFMB, a multicultural radio station founded in Montreal in 1962.

 In November 1997, they requested 1320 kHz, which belonged to CJSO of Sorel.

 On September 28, 1998, Michel Mathieu, on behalf of a company to be incorporated, was approved for the frequency 1320 kHz, with a daytime power of 5,000 watts and a nighttime power of 3,000 watts.

-In November 1998, because of the destructive effects of the ice storm of January 1998, which felled five of the six former CKGM transmission towers, Michel Mathieu and André Turcôt who had to rebuild two towers and to be better served returned to the CRTC to request the 1040 kHz, formerly occupied by CFZZ of Saint-Jean-sur-Richelieu, having already belonged to Michel Mathieu, and the CRTC gave its response in March 1999.
+In November 1998, because of the destructive effects of the ice storm of January 1998, which felled five of the six former CKGM transmission towers, Michel Mathieu and André Turcôt, who had to rebuild two towers and to be better served, returned to the CRTC to request the 1040 kHz, formerly occupied by CFZZ of Saint-Jean-sur-Richelieu, having already belonged to Michel Mathieu; the CRTC gave its response in March 1999.

-On April 25, 1999, the anniversary of CJMS 1280, CJMS was broadcasting on frequency 1040 kHz, with a daytime transmission power of 5,000 watts and a nighttime transmission power of 1,100 watts.
+On April 25, 1999, the anniversary of CJMS 1280, CJMS Country began broadcasting at the frequency 1040 kHz, with a daytime transmission power of 5,000 watts and a nighttime transmission power of 1,100 watts.
 The erection of a third tower would make it possible to increase the power, at night, from 1,100 to 3,000 watts.

 In 2001, Michel Mathieu sold his 60% interest in CJMS to Alexandre Azoulay, through his company Communications Médialex Inc.

-During a period of several years beginning in the early-2000s, CJMS had a history of chronic non-compliance of its license terms.
+During a period of several years beginning in the early 2000s, CJMS had a history of chronic non-compliance of its license terms.
 Such violations have included failures to submit logger tapes, submit annual reports, meet French-language music quotas, provide a proper Canadian talent development contribution, broadcast local news, and provide a list of its musical selections.

-On November 5, 2013, the CRTC had summoned the station's owners to a hearing at its Gatineau headquarters to discuss its actions, due to the station's continual non-compliance.
+On November 5, 2013, the CRTC summoned the station's owners to a hearing at its Gatineau headquarters to discuss its actions, due to the station's continual non-compliance.
 At the hearing, station owner Alexandre Azoulay claimed that the non-compliance was due to his father, who was suffering from dementia.
-He also mentioned that he was also in the process of selling CJMS to another broadcaster, who owns one other station in the region, though he refused to say who that party was.
+He also mentioned that he was also in the process of selling CJMS to another broadcaster who owned one other station in the region, though he refused to say who that party was.
 The board then explained that the CRTC usually does not transfer or amend licenses of stations that were found out of compliance.
 Azoulay then agreed to provide documentation of the sale to the board within 24 hours after the hearing.